vkartik2k/Share-B-and-C/README.md

 ## Contributions

-Contribution to issues mentioned are always welcome
+Contribution to issues mentioned are always welcomed.